Cthaaars/Grey-Banners/Merc/Subsections/Grey Banner Company - Customer Levels.md

 ---

 ## Tracking
-- Maintain a log of each client in [[Mercenary Company - Reputation Log]].
+- Maintain a log of each client in [[Grey Banner Company - Reputation Log]].
 - Update after each contract.